trev-dev/timew-billable/README.md

 * `billable.<client>` - Specify a separate billable rate tag for any given task/project.
 * `billable.project_marker` - Specify a marker to flag the time entry as a project with a specific hierarchy.
   Default: `#`
+* `billable.task_marker` - Specifiy a marker to flag a specific tag as the task name.
+No marker is set by default.
+The default behavior is to find the first tag with spaces in it.
 * `billable.render` - The render method to use for the report.
 Options supported are `terminal` and `csv`.
   Default: `terminal`